PKU-OS/RusPintos-Doc/src/appendix/debugging.md

 ## GDB

-You can run Pintos under the supervision of the GDB debugger.
+You can run Tacos under the supervision of the GDB debugger.

 * First, you should start Tacos, and freeze CPU at startup, and open a remote gdb port to wait for connection.
 You could enable it by passing `-S` and `-s` option to qemu.
 For the empty example's execution, you could run following command in the project root directory: